PluribusDigital/pluribusdigital-com/README.md

 * `content/*.md` (without underscore) holds simple interior pages.
 The directory structure here will be mirrored in the path/URL to the rendered page.

 * `/index.md` and `layouts/home.html` control the home page content.

+### Easy vs. Hard Changes

+Simple content updates, or even creating simple interior pages can be done with no HTML or Jekyll knowledge.

+For advanced contributers creating more complex changes and formatting, please keep in mind:
+* Run the app locally to get a full preview of changes as rendered.
+* See the CSS section to re-run the purge commands, which is particularly important if you want to make use of bootstrap CSS that is not yet in use on the site.

 ### Markdown Content Format